versionzero/versionzero.github.io/content/els-query-builder.md

 'balance' > 1200
 ```

-The expression says: filter out all the bank accounts such that only
+The intent of the expression is to filter out all the bank accounts
-the ones with a `balance` entry greater than $1200 are
+such that only the ones with a `balance` entry greater than $1200 are
 returned.
-Pretty simple, eh?
-Let's look at it's equivalent ELS query
+Let's look at it's equivalent ELS query DSL version:
-DSL version:

 ```json
 {